A Legacy Parks Treasure

 Bikes, Kayaks, and SUP Rentals: Ijams Nature Center, partnered with River Sports Outfitters, offers seasonal bike rentals for use on the trails and greenway, and kayaks and standup paddleboards for the quarry.

 WILLIAM HASTIE NATURAL AREA & MARIE MYERS PARK

 The natural surface trails in the William Hastie Natural Area contain a wide array of surfaces and unique challenges for hikers, trail runners, and mountain bikers.
 Winding through the heavily forested property and circling the perimeter of the park, the trails — at times — traverse off-camber rock seams and loose shale.
 The gravel double-track through the park, shown as Margaret Road, is the easiest way to navigate through the park.
-William Hastie Natural Area connects to Ross Marble Quarry on a 2-mile flowing, fun trail through Marie Myers Park.
+William Hastie Natural Area connects to the Ross Marble Quarry trails on a 2-mile flowing, fun trail through Marie Myers Park.
 Users will enjoy the surprising entry at View Park Drive.